-State commissions conducting this review must act consistently with the FCC's policy of facilitating fair and efficient numbering administration in the United States and ensuring that numbering
+State commissions conducting this review must act consistently with the FCC's policy of facilitating fair and efficient numbering administration in the United States and ensuring that numbering resources are available to all telecommunications service providers on a fair and equitable basis.8

-5 Petition for Expedited Review of Central Office Code Denial, p.
-4-5 (December 5, 2005).
+5 Petition for Expedited Review of Central Office Code Denial, pp. 4-5 (September 28, 2006).